-Wondering how to recover files deleted by virus without losing important data?
+Wondering how to recover files deleted by a virus without losing important data?
 Our complete guide covers safe recovery tools, step-by-step instructions, and tips to restore documents, images, and media files.
 Protect your system and regain access to your valuable files.

 Viruses are sneaky.
 Some are designed to steal information, while others aim to corrupt or erase files altogether.